benmills/openai-markdown/README.md

 **Send file to OpenAI**

 Run the command `Send current file as conversation to OpenAI model` to extract the conversation from the current file and send it to the configured OpenAI model to get a response.
 Consider binding this to a hotkey like cmd+enter.

+*Note: Model responses are streamed to the file which can cause issues with scrolling while the model is responding*

 **Reruns**